camunda/blog.camunda.org/content/post/2019/08/camunda-optimize-26-alpha1-released.md

 With this release we allow users to look at the duration of *running* process instances.

+{{< figure src="running-instances-durations.png" alt="Running Process Instance Durations" title="Running Process Instance Durations" >}}

 This feature also has direct influence on the process instance duration filter as it now also supports running process instances.
-In combination with Alerts this feature is very powerful if you want to actively monitor your process instances for underperformance.

-[add image]
+Additionally, you can easily compare durations of running process instances with durations of completed instance in a Combined Report which allows you to notice if your running instances are taking longer than completed instances.

+{{< figure src="running-vs-completed-durations.png" alt="Running vs. Completed Process Instance Durations" title="Running vs. Completed Process Instance Durations" >}}

 # New User Task Assignee & Candidate Group Reports